MetaphorData/connectors/metaphor/redshift/README.md

 > Note: If the Redshift cluster contains more than one database, you must grant the permission in all databases.
 Alternatively, you can limit the connector to a subset of databases using the [filter configuration](../common/docs/filter.md).

+### Redshift Spectrum

+To extract metadata from external tables, we use `'SVV EXTERNAL_*`.
+According to this [document](https://docs.aws.amazon.com/redshift/latest/dg/r_SVV_EXTERNAL_TABLES.html), if using a normal user in this connector, external tables must be granted 'SELECT' privilege and external schemas must be granted 'USAGE' privilege.

 ## Config File

 Create a YAML config file based on the following template.